openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Batch Credential Response {#batch-credential-response}

-A successful Batch Credential Response MUST contain all the requested Credentials.
-The Batch Credential Response MUST be sent as a JSON object using the `application/json` media type.
+Batch Credential Response behaves similar to Credential Response.
+The response for each request within the `credential_requests` of the Batch Credential Request may be either immediate or deferred.
+Therefore, the Credential Issuer MAY be able to immediately issue the requested Credentials or MAY respond with a `transaction_id` parameter to the Client to be used later to receive a Credential when it is ready.

+In case that all requests are responded with a `transaction_id`, the Issuer MUST use the HTTP status code 202 (see Section 15.3.3 of [@!RFC9110]), otherwise the status code 200 is used for a successful Batch Credential Response.

+The Batch Credential Response may be encrypted if the `credential_response_encryption` object was present in the request, see (#credential-response) for details.
+If the Credential Response is not encrypted, the media type of the response MUST be set to `application/json`.

-The following parameters are used in the Batch Credential Response:
+The following parameters are used in the JSON-encoded Batch Credential Response body:

 * `credential_responses`: REQUIRED.
-Array that contains Credential Response objects, as defined in (#credential-response), and/or Deferred Credential Response objects, as defined in (#deferred-credential-response), with the exception of `c_nonce` and `c_nonce_expires_in`.
-Each element within the array matches the corresponding Credential Request object by array index in the `credential_requests` parameter of the Batch Credential Request.
+Array that contains all Batch Credential Response objects.
+Each element within the array matches the corresponding Batch Credential Request object by array index in the `credential_requests` parameter of the Batch Credential Request.
+A Batch Credential Response object contains either a `credentials` object (and possibly a `notification_id`) or a `transaction_id` parameter.
+Each element may refer to a different Credential Configuration or Credential Dataset.
+  * `credentials`: REQUIRED if `transaction_id` is not present within a particular Batch Credential Response object.
+It contains an array of issued Credentials, these represent specific instances of a Credential with the same Credential Configuration and Credential Dataset but with different cryptographic material.
+It MAY be a string or an object, depending on the Credential format.
+See (#format-profiles) for the Credential format specific encoding requirements.
+  * `notification_id`: OPTIONAL.
+String identifying a batch of issued Credentials that the Wallet includes in the Notification Request as defined in (#notification).
+This parameter MUST NOT be present if `credential` parameter is not present.
+  * `transaction_id`: REQUIRED if `credentials` is not present within a particular Batch Credential Response object.
+It contains a String identifying a Deferred Issuance transaction.
+This claim is contained in the response if the Credential Issuer was unable to immediately issue the Credential.
+The value is subsequently used to obtain the respective Credential with the Deferred Credential Endpoint (see (#deferred-credential-issuance)).
+It MUST be invalidated after the Credential for which it was meant has been obtained by the Wallet.
 * `c_nonce`: OPTIONAL.
 The `c_nonce` as defined in (#credential-response).
 * `c_nonce_expires_in`: OPTIONAL.
 The `c_nonce_expires_in` as defined in (#credential-response).

+The encoding of the Credential returned in the `credential` parameter depends on the Credential Format.
+Credential formats expressed as binary data MUST be base64url-encoded and returned as a string.

+More details such as Credential Format identifiers are defined in the Credential Format Profiles in (#format-profiles).

-Below is a non-normative example of a Batch Credential Response in an immediate issuance flow:
+Below is a non-normative example of a Batch Credential Response containing:
+* 2 Credentials for the same Credential Configuration and Credential Dataset but with different cryptographic binding keys
+* 1 Credential for a different  Credential Configuration and Credential Dataset
+* 1 Transaction ID for a request that could not be immediately fulfilled

 ```
 HTTP/1.1 200 OK